 g) If a member of the Executive is unable to continue in office, the Executive will appoint a successor for the balance of the term of office.

 i) Members may hold only one office at a time during the year.
-In the event that an inadequate number of candidates are elected at an Annual General Meeting to fill the offices, a director may hold more than one office except the President and Treasurer may not hold more than one office
+In the event that an inadequate number of candidates are elected at an Annual General Meeting to fill the offices, a Officer or Director may hold more than one office except the President and Treasurer, who may not hold more than one office

 5. Nomination Committee

-a) A nominating committee, consisting of the President, two other members of the Executive and two members-at-large shall be appointed by the Executive no later than each August.
+a) A Nominating Committee, consisting of the President and two other members of the Executive shall be appointed by the Executive no later than each August.

-b) The committee shall select names of suitable candidates for each Executive position.
+b) The Nomination Committee shall select names of suitable candidates for each Executive position.

-c) The President or a committee member designated by the President will contact potential candidates to assess their willingness to stand for office.
+c) The President or a Nominating Committee member designated by the President will contact potential candidates to assess their willingness to stand for office.

-d) A list of names selected will be posted on the Club notice boards at least two weeks in advance of the Annual General Meeting.
+d) A list of names selected (the “Prospective Slate”) will be sent to the adult membership via email at least two weeks in advance of the Annual General Meeting.

-All senior members in good standing may vote.
+All adult members in good standing may vote.
 The President shall not cast a vote except where a deciding vote is needed to break a tie.
-Voting by proxy in the event that a member cannot attend shall be allowed except for Amendments to the Constitution when votes may only be cast by members present in person.
+Voting by proxy in the event that a member cannot attend shall be allowed except for Amendments to the Constitution, in respect of which votes may only be cast by members present in person.

 Club fees shall be set annually by the Executive of the current year.
 Fees must adhere to guidelines set by the City.
-There will be three (3) categories of membership: Individual Senior (adult); Individual Intermediate (16 or 17 years of age but not 18 on January first of calendar year of play); Individual Junior (4 to 15 years of age but not 16 on January first of calendar year of play).
+There will be two (2) categories of membership: Adult (18+) and Junior (17 and under on January first of calendar year of play).

 A quorum for an Annual, General or Special Meeting shall be 20 voting members in good standing.
-A quorum for an Executive meeting shall be five officers, including the presiding chair, but two officers must be present from among the President, Vice-President, Secretary or Treasurer.
+A quorum for an Executive meeting shall be five directors, but two directors must be present from among the President, Vice-President, Secretary or Treasurer.

-Notice of the Annual or Special Meeting of the Club shall be mailed to each member in good standing at least 15 days in advance.
+Notice of the Annual or Special Meeting of the Club shall be emailed at least 15 days in advance.
 Date, time and place of meeting must be stated.

-The Annual General Meeting shall be held prior to October 31st.
-Prior to November 15th.
+The Annual General Meeting shall be held prior to November 30.
 Special meetings may be called at the discretion of the Executive.
 The President must call a general meeting within 15 days of receipt of a written request, of no fewer than 20 senior members in good standing.
-A minimum of five Executive meetings shall be held during the year.
+A minimum of three Executive meetings shall be held during the year.

 Order of business at meetings: